Thursday, December 7, 2017

 I mention all this because from time to time you'll see statements about genetics and the second law of thermodynamics.
 The second law, which is very well established, states that the entropy of a closed system cannot decrease over time.
 One implication of it is that heat doesn't flow from cold to hot, which is a key assumption in Carnot's proof.

 Sometimes the second law is taken to mean that genomes can't get "more complex" over time, since that would violate the second law.
 The usual response to this is that living cells aren't closed systems and therefore the second law doesn't apply.
 That's perfectly valid.
 However, I think a better answer is that this confuses two forms of entropy -- thermodynamic entropy and Shannon entropy -- which are just plain different.
-In other words, entropy doesn't work that way.
+In other words, thermodynamic entropy and the second law don't work that way.

 From an information point of view, the entropy of a genome is just how many bits it encodes once you compress out any redundancy.
 Longer genomes typically have more entropy.
 From a thermodynamic point of view, at a given temperature, more of the same substance has higher entropy than less as well, but we're measuring different quantities.